SBastos800/rock-paper-scissors/README.md

 A small demo of Rock, paper, scissors made using JavaScript, HTML and CSS

 * One of the first JavaScript challenges completed at _nology, built in Week 3.
 Rock paper scissors is a game played against the computer.
 You click on one of the images (buttons) and the computer will give a result at the same time.
 The winner will be displayed in the board below the game.
 Please see the instructions below.
+* The game can be seen here: https://sbastos800.github.io/rock-paper-scissors/

 ## Rock, Paper, or Scissors
 Rock paper scissors is a classic two player game.
 Each player chooses either rock, paper, or scissors.
 The items are compared, and whichever player chooses the more powerful item wins.